-- 1. What specific skills did you learn during the work term? - 2.
-What is the current research and theories related to your developed skills? - 3.
-What do you still need to learn/improve as it relates to this learned knowledge and skill?
+- 1. Of the above list of skills, which skills did you develop on your first work term? - 2.
+What specific skills did you develop the most during the work term? - 3.
+Describe a critical instance of how you developed this skill during your work term. - 4.
+What is the current research and theories related to this skill? - 5.
+How could you apply this research and theories to your personal skills development? - 6.
+What do you still need to learn/improve as it relates to this learned knowledge and skill? - 7.
+What are your action steps for future work terms to further develop this skill?